AurigaTremulous/bspc/README.md

 # bspc

 This is the [Quake III: Arena](http://www.idsoftware.com/games/quake/quake3-arena/) BSP-to-AAS compiler.
-This is a slight variaction that combines a couple of different versions from github into one.
+This is a slight variation that combines a couple of different versions from github into one.

+Another difference is that a lot of legacy support has been removed.
+Q1, Q2, Sin, Half-Life are no longer suported.
+This has reduced the number of code lines significantly.
+The basic source files has also been converted to C++11, to make future enhancement easier.
+The code is still a bit of a mine field but I am working on changing that.

 ## Downloading